 Another strength of Shopee’s lies in its interactivity.
 Equipped with elements such as pre-proposed comments, voucher claims, likes, rewards, and interactions with streamers, encourages engagement and enhances the overall viewing experience.

 Starting with the positives, Lazada adopted a cleaner explore page for its live broadcast.
-With the color palette mostly stemming from the live streams itself, the explore page is rather harmonious and pleasing to the eye.
-This minimalist approach creates a visually appealing and less cluttered viewing experience.
+With the color palette mostly sourced from the live streams itself, the explore page is rather harmonious and pleasing to the eye.
+This minimalist approach creates a visually appealing and organized viewing experience.
 Its use of brand colors in the live stream view displays its use of color consistency in its branding efforts.

 Nonetheless, in comparison to Shopee, Lazada’s page still lacks the organizational element that improves user experience.
 Not only is it hard to find the page — requires extra scrolling through a carousel of icons, but it also doesn’t offer proper categorization of filtering functions.
 Further complicating the experience and possibly wasting users’ time.